mcp-virustotal

 • Name: get_url_relationship

 • Description: Query a specific relationship type for a URL with pagination support.
-Choose from 17 relationship types including analyses, communicating files, contacted domains/IPs, downloaded files, graphs, referrers, redirects, and threat actors
+Choose from 22 relationship types including analyses, communicating files, contacted domains/IPs, downloaded files, graphs, referrers, redirects, threat actors, collections, and votes

 • Parameters: